Manage Backup and Restore

 Using Couchbase Web Console, the history of backups to a specified repository can be reviewed.
 Left-click on the row of a repository, to expand it vertically.
 Then, left-click on the Inspect Backups button:

-This displays the Backup facility’s Data screen, which appears as follows:
+This displays the Backup facility’s Repository screen, which appears as follows:

-The screen provides two possible views, which are Data and Tasks: these can be selected by means of the buttons at the upper right:
+The screen provides two possible views, which are Tasks and Backups: these can be selected by means of the buttons at the upper right:

-The main, lower panel of the Data view provides the ID of the repository (in this case,
+The main, lower panel of the Backups view provides the ID of the repository (in this case,

 83f3b752-78e6-49f8-a527-2844c30fbc75) and its size (here,